 I stopped to ask her in Spanish how much for a flat of eggs.
 As I got closer, I noticed they were not common brown.
 They were a beautiful light green-turquoise, a color faintly reminiscent of a robin’s egg.
 Sweet childhood memories of springtime swiftly took hold of me as well.
 When I was a girl her age, I absolutely loved the April return of the robins to our backyard.
 Inevitably each year I would find a broken egg that had fallen from a nest, and I would always feel a pang for the baby robin that would never fly.
 Seeing this girl’s turquoise eggs was a tug from home.

-She quoted a price, which was at least twice the normal price of common brown.
+She quoted a price, which was at least twice the normal for common brown.
 I asked her why.
 Her reply was rapid and my Spanish is not perfect, but I definitely picked out “verde”, so it was because they were green.
 I have never seen this color sold in the big stores, so I could easily surmise that verde is somewhat exotic.
 Still, I was reluctant…

 After living for some years in Asia and South America, I have grown weary of at times being over charged compared to what the locals pay.
 My tolerance for it depends on both my need and mood.
 Also that particular evening, I had very little money left in my purse.
 I was down to a few coins.